Kenneth McDuff: Post-release crimes

 Addie McDuff paid $1,500, plus an additional $700 for expenses, to two Huntsville attorneys in return for their "evaluating" her son's prospect of release.
 On December 18, 1990, McDuff was again released from prison.
-On the night of October 10, 1991, he picked up a prostitute named Brenda Thompson in Waco.
-He tied her up, but then stopped his truck about 50 ft from a police checkpoint.
+On the night of October 10, 1991, he picked up a sex worker named Brenda Thompson in Waco.
+He tied her up but then stopped his truck about 50 ft from a police checkpoint.
 When a policeman walked toward McDuff's vehicle, Thompson repeatedly kicked at the windshield of McDuff's truck, cracking it several times.

 McDuff accelerated very quickly and drove at the officers.
-According to a statement filed by the officers later, three of them had to jump to avoid being hit.
-The policemen gave chase, but McDuff eluded them by turning off his lights and traveling the wrong way down one-way streets.
+According to a statement filed by the officers later, three had to jump to avoid being hit.
+The police officers gave chase, but McDuff eluded them by turning off his lights and traveling the wrong way down one-way streets.
 Ultimately, he parked his truck in a wooded area near U.S. Route 84 and tortured Thompson to death.
 Her body was not discovered until 1998.

-Five days later, on October 15, 1991, McDuff and a 17-year-old prostitute named Regenia DeAnne Moore were witnessed having an argument at a Waco motel.
+Five days later, on October 15, 1991, McDuff and a 21-year-old sex worker named Regenia DeAnne Moore were witnessed arguing at a Waco motel.
 Shortly thereafter, the pair drove in McDuff's pickup truck to a remote area beside Texas State Highway 6, near Waco.
 McDuff tied her arms and legs with stockings before killing her.
-She had been missing from home for 7 years by the time her body was discovered on September 29, 1998.
-McDuff is also believed to have murdered Cynthia Renee Gonzalez, 23, who was found dead in a creek bed near County Road 313 in heavily wood terrain 1 mile west of I-35 on September 21, 1991, some six days after she was reported missing in Arlington.
+She had been missing from home for seven years by the time her body was discovered on September 29, 1998.

-McDuff and an accomplice, Alva Hank Worley, murdered Colleen Reed, a Louisiana native, on December 29, 1991.
-McDuff and Worley drove to an Austin car wash and kidnapped Reed in plain sight of eyewitnesses before driving away.
-Worley admitted in an April 1992 interview with the Bell County Sheriff's Department that he had raped Reed and tortured her with cigarettes, but he stated that he did not participate in her murder.